Industry News

 How Smartevo helps structure marketing briefs

-In many companies, implementing a marketing brief process still relies on Word documents or shared files.
+In many companies, setting up a marketing brief process still relies on Word documents or shared files.

-These formats make project tracking and cross-team collaboration difficult.
+These formats make project tracking and collaboration between teams difficult.

-The Smartevo platform allows you to set up structured brief templates directly in the tool.
+The Smartevo platform makes it possible to set up structured brief templates directly in the tool.

 Each project manager can therefore create a marketing brief from a standardised template.